 • lactation.

 The drug is contraindicated in the first trimester of pregnancy.
-If necessary, the appointment of a nursing woman, the child should be transferred to the mixture.
+If it is necessary to prescribe to a nursing woman, the child should be switched to formula.

 Reviews of Ceftriaxone during pregnancy confirm that the drug is indeed a very powerful and very effective antibacterial agent that can not only cure the underlying disease, but also prevent the development of its complications.

-Given that the drug (like other antibiotics) has side effects, it is prescribed only in cases where potential complications of the disease can do more harm than the use of the drug (in particular, with infections of the urogenital tract, which pregnant women are very susceptible to).
+Considering that the drug (like other antibiotics) has side effects, it is prescribed only in cases where there is potential possible complications diseases can cause more harm than the use of medicine (in particular, with infections of the urogenital tract, to which pregnant women are very susceptible).

 As indicated in the instructions for use, Ceftriaxone is administered intramuscularly and intravenously (stream or drip).

-For adults and children over 12 years old, the dose is 1-2 g 1 time per day or 0.5-1 g every 12 hours.
+For adults and children over 12 years of age, the dose is 1-2 g once a day or 0.5-1 g every 12 hours.
 The maximum daily dose is 4 g.

-For newborns (up to the age of 2 weeks), the dose is 20-50 mg / kg per day
+For newborns (up to 2 weeks of age) the dose is 20-50 mg/kg per day

-A dose greater than 50 mg/kg body weight should be given as an IV infusion over 30 minutes.
-The duration of the course of treatment depends on the nature and severity of the disease.
+A dose of more than 50 mg/kg body weight should be administered as an intravenous infusion over 30 minutes.
+The duration of treatment depends on the nature and severity of the disease.

-For bacterial meningitis in infants and young children, the dose is 100 mg / kg 1 time per day.
+For bacterial meningitis in infants and young children, the dose is 100 mg/kg 1 time per day.
 The maximum daily dose is 4 g.
-The duration of therapy depends on the type of pathogen and can range from 4 days for meningitis caused by Neisseria meningitidis, up to 10-14 days for meningitis caused by susceptible strains of Enterobacteriaceae.
+The duration of therapy depends on the type of pathogen and can range from 4 days for meningitis caused by Neisseria meningitidis, to 10-14 days for meningitis caused by susceptible strains of Enterobacteriaceae.

 For the treatment of gonorrhea, the dose is 250 mg IM, once.

-For the prevention of postoperative infectious complications, it is administered once at a dose of 1-2 g (depending on the degree of risk of infection) 30-90 minutes before the start of the operation.
+To prevent postoperative infectious complications, a single dose of 1-2 g is administered (depending on the degree of risk of infection) 30-90 minutes before the start of surgery.
 During operations on the colon and rectum, additional administration of a drug from the group of 5-nitroimidazoles is recommended.

-For children with infections of the skin and soft tissues, the drug is prescribed in a daily dose of 50-75 mg / kg of body weight 1 time / day or 25-37.5 mg / kg every 12 hours, but not more than 2 g per day.
-In severe infections of other localization - at a dose of 25-37.5 mg / kg every 12 hours, but not more than 2 g per day.
+For children with skin and soft tissue infections, the drug is prescribed in a daily dose of 50-75 mg/kg body weight once a day or 25-37.5 mg/kg every 12 hours, but not more than 2 g per day.
+For severe infections of other localizations - at a dose of 25-37.5 mg/kg every 12 hours, but not more than 2 g per day.

-With otitis media, the drug is administered intramuscularly at a dose of 50 mg/kg of body weight, but not more than 1 g.
+For otitis media, the drug is administered intramuscularly at a dose of 50 mg/kg body weight, but not more than 1 g.

-In patients with impaired renal function, dose adjustment is required only in severe renal insufficiency (CC less than 10 ml / min), in which case the daily dose of ceftriaxone should not exceed 2 g.
+In patients with impaired renal function, dose adjustment is required only in cases of severe renal failure (creatinine clearance less than 10 ml/min), in which case the daily dose of ceftriaxone should not exceed 2 g.

 How many days to inject the drug?

-The duration of treatment depends on what pathogenic microflora caused the disease, as well as on the characteristics of the clinical picture.
-If the causative agent is Gram (-) diplococci of the genus Neisseria, the best results can be achieved in 4 days, if enterobacteria sensitive to the drug, in 10-14 days.
+The duration of treatment depends on what pathogenic microflora causes the disease, as well as on the characteristics clinical picture.
+If the causative agent is Gram (-) diplococci of the genus Neisseria, the best results can be achieved in 4 days, if enterobacteria are sensitive to the drug - in 10-14 days.

 Ceftriaxone injections: instructions for use.
 How to dilute the drug?

-When using water for injections, it should be borne in mind that intramuscular injections of the drug are very painful, so if the solvent is water, there will be discomfort both during the injection and for some time after it.
+When using water d/i, it should be taken into account that intramuscular injections of the drug are very painful, so if the solvent is water, discomfort will occur both during the injection and for some time after it.

-Water for dilution of the powder is usually taken in cases where the use Lidocaine impossible because the patient has allergies on him.
+Water for diluting the powder is usually taken in cases where the use Lidocaine impossible due to the patient's allergies on him.

 The best option is a one percent solution Lidocaine .
-Water d / and is better to use as an aid, when diluting the drug Lidocaine 2%.
+It is better to use water for aid, when diluting the drug Lidocaine 2%.

-Novocaine when used to dilute the drug, it reduces the activity antibiotic while at the same time increasing the likelihood of the patient developing anaphylactic shock .
+Novocaine when used to dilute the drug, it reduces the activity antibiotic , while simultaneously increasing the likelihood of the patient developing anaphylactic shock .

-Based on the feedback from the patients themselves, they note that Lidocaine better than Novocaine , relieves pain with the introduction of Ceftriaxone.
+Based on the reviews of the patients themselves, they note that Lidocaine better than Novocaine , relieves pain when Ceftriaxone is administered.

-If it is still used as a solvent Novocaine , it is taken in a volume of 5 ml per 1 g of the drug.
-If you take a smaller amount novocaine , the powder may not dissolve completely, and the syringe needle may become clogged with medicine lumps.
+If used as a solvent Novocaine , it is taken in a volume of 5 ml per 1 g of the drug.
+If you take a smaller amount Novocaine , the powder may not completely dissolve, and the syringe needle will become clogged with lumps of medicine.

 Dilution with Lidocaine 1%

-For injection into the muscle, 0.5 g of the drug is dissolved in 2 ml of a 1% solution Lidocaine (contents of one ampoule); 3.6 ml of the solvent is taken per 1 g of the drug.
+For injection into the muscle, 0.5 g of the drug is dissolved in 2 ml of a one percent solution Lidocaine (contents of one ampoule); For 1 g of the drug take 3.6 ml of solvent.

-The dosage of 0.25 g is diluted in the same way as 0.5 g, that is, the contents of 1 ampoule 1% Lidocaine .
-After that, the finished solution is drawn into different syringes, half the volume in each.
+The dosage of 0.25 g is diluted in the same way as 0.5 g, that is, with the contents of 1 ampoule of 1% Lidocaine .
+After this, the finished solution is drawn into different syringes, half the volume in each.

-The drug is injected deep into the gluteal muscle (no more than 1 g in each buttock).
+The medicine is injected deep into the gluteal muscle (no more than 1 g in each buttock).

 Diluted Lidocaine the drug is not intended for intravenous administration.
-It is allowed to enter strictly into the muscle.
+It is allowed to be injected strictly into the muscle.

 How to dilute Ceftriaxone injections with Lidocaine 2%?

-To dilute 1 g of the drug, take 1.8 ml of water for injection and two percent Lidocaine .
-To dilute 0.5 g of the drug, also mix 1.8 ml Lidocaine with 1.8 ml of water for injection, but only half of the resulting solution (1.8 ml) is used for dissolution.
+To dilute 1 g of the drug, take 1.8 ml of water and two percent Lidocaine .
+To dilute 0.5 g of the drug, also mix 1.8 ml Lidocaine with 1.8 ml of water d/i, but only half of the resulting solution (1.8 ml) is used for dissolution.
 To dilute 0.25 g of the drug, take 0.9 ml of a solvent prepared in a similar way.

-Ceftriaxone: how to breed children for intramuscular injection?
+Ceftriaxone: how to dilute children for intramuscular administration?

-The given technique for intramuscular injections is practically not used in pediatric practice, since Ceftriaxone with novocaine can cause the child the strongest anaphylactic shock , and in combination with lidocaine - may contribute to convulsions and disruption of the heart.
+The given method of intramuscular injections is practically not used in pediatric practice, since Ceftriaxone with novocaine can cause severe anaphylactic shock , and in combination with lidocaine - may contribute to the occurrence seizures and cardiac dysfunction.

-For this reason, the optimal solvent in the case of the use of the drug in children is ordinary water for injection.
-The impossibility of using painkillers in childhood requires an even slower and more careful administration of the drug in order to reduce pain during the injection.
+For this reason, the optimal solvent when using the drug in children is ordinary water.
+The inability to use painkillers in childhood requires even slower and more careful administration of the drug in order to reduce painful sensations during the injection.

 For intravenous administration, 1 g of the drug is dissolved in 10 ml of distilled water (sterile).
 The drug is administered slowly over 2-4 minutes.